Mother (video game series): Development

-Mother
+EarthBound Beginnings

 While visiting Nintendo for other work, celebrity copywriter Shigesato Itoi pitched to the company's lead designer, Shigeru Miyamoto, his idea for a role-playing game set in modern times.
 The contemporary setting worked against role-playing genre norms, and while Miyamoto liked the idea, he was hesitant until Itoi could show full commitment to the project.
 Itoi reduced his workload, formed a team, and began development in Ichikawa, Chiba.
 Nintendo tried to accommodate Itoi's ideal work environment to feel more like an extracurricular club of volunteers.
 Itoi wrote the game's script.
 The game, titled Mother, was developed by Ape, published by Nintendo, and released in Japan on July 27, 1989, for the Famicom (known as the Nintendo Entertainment System outside Japan).
-The game was slated for an English-language localization as Earth Bound, but was abandoned when the team chose to localize Mother 2 instead.
+The game was slated for an English-language localization as Earth Bound, but was abandoned when Nintendo chose to focus on the Super Nintendo Entertainment System instead.
 Years later, the complete localization was recovered by the public and distributed on the Internet, where it became known as EarthBound Zero.
 Mother received its English language debut in June 2015 as EarthBound Beginnings for the Wii U Virtual Console.

 Mother is a single-player role-playing video game set in a "slightly offbeat", late 20th-century United States (as interpreted by Itoi).
 Unlike its Japanese role-playing game contemporaries, Mother is not set in a fantasy genre.
 The player fights in warehouses and laboratories instead of in dungeons and similar fantasy settings, and battles are fought with baseball bats and psychic abilities instead of swords and magic.
 Mother follows the young Ninten as he uses psychic powers to fight hostile, formerly inanimate objects and other enemies.
 The game uses random encounters to enter a menu-based, first-person perspective battle system.